-- (10) The Speaker of the Legislative Assembly shall lay the report referred to in subsection (9) before the Legislative Assembly and the Legislative Assembly, after considering the report, may - (a) find the Member referred to in subsection (9) in contempt of
+- (10) The Speaker of the Legislative Assembly shall lay the report referred to in subsection (9) before the Legislative Assembly and the Legislative Assembly, after considering the report, may - (a) find the Member referred to in subsection (9) in contempt of the Legislative Assembly pursuant to section 10 of the Legislative Assembly Act, or - (b) order the Member referred to in subsection (9) to pay to the Member against whom the allegation was made the costs of the proceeding incurred by the Member against whom the allegation was made, the Leader, to the Leader, and

-- (a) in the case of allegations against a public office holder who is a Member, to the Speaker of the Legislative Assembly, - (b) in the case of allegations against a public office holder who is an executive assistant or other staff member of the Leader, to the Leader, and - (c) in the case of all other public office holders, to the President of the Executive Council. - (9) The Ethics Commissioner may, before reporting his findings to the Speaker of the Legislative Assembly under subsection (8)(a), to the Leader under subsection 8(b), or President of the Executive Council under subsection (8)(c), provide a copy of the report to - (a) the public office holder against whom the allegation was made, and - (b) in the case of a Member, to the leader in the Legislative Assembly of the political party to which the Member belongs. - (10) If the Ethics Commissioner is of the opinion - (a) that a request made by a public office holder under section 22(1) was frivolous or vexatious or was not made in good faith, or - (b) that a request was made under section 22(1) by a person at the request of the public office holder and that the request was frivolous or vexatious or was not made in good faith, the Ethics Commissioner may or both.
+- (c) in the case of all other public office holders, to the President of the Executive Council. - (9) The Ethics Commissioner may, before reporting his findings to the Speaker of the Legislative Assembly under subsection (8)(a), to the Leader under subsection 8(b), or to the President of the Executive Council under subsection (8)(c), provide a copy of the report to - (a) the public office holder against whom the allegation was made, and - (b) in the case of a Member, to the leader in the Legislative Assembly of the political party to which the Member belongs. - (10) If the Ethics Commissioner is of the opinion - (a) that a request made by a public office holder under section 22(1) was frivolous or vexatious or was not made in good faith, or - (b) that a request was made under section 22(1) by a person at the request of the public office holder and that the request was frivolous or vexatious or was not made in good faith, the Ethics Commissioner may

-- (c) in the case of a public office holder who is a Member, state that in a report to the Speaker of the Legislative Assembly, and - (d) in the case of a public office holder who is an executive assistant or other staff member of the Leader, state that in a report to the Leader, and
+- (c) in the case of a public office holder who is a Member, state that in a report to the Speaker of the Legislative Assembly, and - (d) in the case of a public office holder who is an executive assistant or other staff member of the Leader, state that in a report to the Leader, and - (e) in the case of a public office other than a Member, state that in a report to the President of the Executive Council. - (12) Where the Speaker of the Legislative Assembly receives a report from the Ethics Commissioner pursuant to subsection or both.